w3c/compute-pressure/README.md

 Design considerations
 ---
-In order to enable web applications to react to changes in compute pressure with minimal degration in quality or service, or user experience, it is important to be notified while you can still adjust your workloads (temporal relevance), and not when the system is already being throttled.
+In order to enable web applications to react to changes in pressure with minimal degration in quality or service, or user experience, it is important to be notified while you can still adjust your workloads (temporal relevance), and not when the system is already being throttled.
 It is equally important to not notify too often for both privacy (data minimization) and developer ergonomics (conceptual weight minimization) reasons.

 In order to expose the minimum data necessary at the highest level of abstraction that satisfy the use cases, we suggest the following buckets: